[16 April 2022]

 However, everything changes when I get to the 30 second mark of the video and it's revealed that the camera actually isn't upside down for visually nicer footage and that the resin is seemingly suspended in air somehow.

 As soon as I see that the resin is stuck to a film, I'm like "AGHHHH!!!
 That's so simple, so obvious now that I've seen it!
-How has Me In The Past or anyone else in the hobbyist 3D printing hobby not thought of this?!"
+How has Me In The Past (or anyone else in the hobbyist 3D printing community) not thought of this?!"

-- I thought of a multi vat approach where one of the vats would be filled with a liquid to clean off the resin there would be 3 or 4 vats and the centre Z column would rotate around to switch to them.
+- Me In The Past thought of a multi-vat approach where one of the vats would contain cleaning fluid.
+There would be 3 or 4 vats and the centre Z column would rotate around to switch to them.

-- "ahh but cleaning and moving would take so much time over the print job"
+- "Ahh but cleaning and moving would take so much time over the print job!"